Arun2145/Repo-demo/README.md

-This ius my first repo on git
+This is my first repo on git
 <br>
-Author - Arun Gangwar
+Author - Arun Gangwar (arun)